-I remember your brother Porter, aka Houdini, frequently making the laundry basket a cuddling place.
+I remember your brother Porter, aka Little Houdini, frequently making the laundry basket a cuddling place.
 I remember when you and Leroy hit it off and how you both played as if you knew each other since birth.
-What a perfect friendship.
+What a perfect friendship!

 A year or so later, Leroy got sick with gastroenteritis.
 We thought we might lose him.
 While he was being treated, Parker, you did nothing less than make him feel good and happy.
 You knew he was not well and stayed by his side.
 You groomed him and made him feel so loved.
 You cuddled next to him so he would know you cared.
 Leroy didn’t need his medicine anymore.
 It was your love Parker, that made Leroy well again.

-Over the years I watched you and you brothers grow a little and get much closer.
+Over the years I watched you and you brothers grow a little more and become much closer.
 For a while you and your brother Porter, would wrestle and play.
 I had so many videos of you 2 and it was so cute.
 So lovable.
-Never any intent on either of you to hurt the other.
+Never any intent by either of you to hurt the other.
 Always a kiss from you afterward.
 You and Leroy became great friends.
-The times you sat on the floor next to the sofa while Leroy looked and you would jump up, just with your little head and bite his ears.
+I remember the times you sat on the floor next to the sofa while Leroy looked down and you would jump up, with your little head and bite his ears.
 Teasing him and getting him to howl.
 This would go for at least an hour.
 Then you would jump up on and off the sofa as if you were doing tricks on a skateboard.
-Leroy would try to catch you and you would quickly jump off, but then back on again, a tug on his ear, his leg and you were back on the floor.
+Leroy would try to catch you and you would quickly jump off, but then back on again, a tug on his ear and his leg, and you were back on the floor.
 Leroy could have kicked your butt if he wanted.
 He didn’t.
 He loved your playfulness.
 It was your sign of love to him.
 So many times over the years I watched you 2 play like that.
 When it was time for dinner, you’d grab his ear and/or leg and the craziness began.
 Then Porter would come behind Leroy to join in the fun and jump on him.
 Poor Leroy, he would get teased from both of you, but he loved it.
 Sometimes I would take my time to feed you guys, just to enjoy watching this craziness.
-It was all in love.
+It was all for love.
 Everything you did was for love.
 This playfulness between the 3 of you never ended.
 You were like puppies who never grew up.
 It wasn’t that long ago when you were all playing like this.
 You played like this up until the day we lost you.

-The times you and Leroy fought over a squeaky toy.
+Then there were the times you and Leroy fought over a squeaky toy.
 Leroy, the squeaky hog would always win.
-Many times I told him to let you keep it.
-He had so many of his own, but it was the challenge taking it from you.
+I told him many times to let you keep it.
+He had so many of his own, but he enjoyed the challenge taking it from you.
 All the times we were all resting in the living room.
 Your brothers lying down.
-Mom and dad watching TV.
+Mom and Dad watching TV.
 There you were, with your endless energy, wanting to play.
 Kicking out your little back feet, jumping forward with your front feet, trying to get someone to play.
 You wanted to play all the time.
 You were a very happy dog.
 Never tired.
 Always upbeat.
 Up for anything.

-I remember years back when you weighed a little less and you were more spry, you would jump from the floor onto the stove and counter top.
+I remember years back when you weighed a little less and you were very spry, you would jump from the floor onto the stove and counter top.
 One time we found you in the sink!
 You, a small little dog with amazing energy to jump that high.
 How many times did we find you on the table, the tall pub style table?
 How about the time we came home and the 3 of you ran from the kitchen?
 We knew something was up.
 I put a box of cereal on the counter.
 I think this is the first time you jumped up there.
 The giveaway was the inner plastic bag on the floor.
 Not one morsel in it or on the floor.
 You must have been the one who jumped up, knocked it down, and the 3 of you had a feast.
 That was the only explanation.

 Oh, Parker, how smart and sharp you were.
 On the way back from walking you in the yard, you would tug me and pull me toward the driveway pavement.
 I didn’t think of that, but you did.
 The grass would be wet from rain or with snow and ice, and you walked me to the dry area.
 So smart of you.
 I didn’t even think of that.